Table of Contents

 Can audience segmentation be done on the basis of the First Message tag?

 Yes, you can segregate your audience on the basis of First Message Tags and can send a personalized & target broadcast campaign.

 What comes under the Campaign Section of the Chat Profile?

 This contains all the records of the campaigns sent to a particular user.
 This makes sure that the Agent knows what all campaigns have been sent to the user, what all the user have read and what all got ignored.

-What is the significance of double green tick after each campaign name in the Campaign Column of User Profile?
+What is the significance of a double green tick after each campaign name in the Campaign Column of the User Profile?